zozzlethena/docs/pages/launch.md

 ## Bridging

-New Optimism users who want to participate in Velodrome should make sure they have `$ETH` on Optimism in order to be able to pay for transaction/gas fees.
+New Optimism users who want to participate in Velocimeter should make sure they have `$ETH` on Optimism in order to be able to pay for transaction/gas fees.

 Bridging to Optimism is possible here: https://app.optimism.io/bridge